-- Resident and Staff Cases and Deaths: ALRs are required to (1) submit incident reports for every new COVID-19 case and death for staff and residents within 24 hours using this link, and (2) submit information in accordance with Chapter 93 of the Acts of 2020 using this link. - Vaccination Status of Residents and Staff upon request. - Status of Infection Prevention and Control Audits upon request. - Other Information upon request to inform policy development or to monitor infection, prevention, and control of COVID-19.
+- Resident and Staff Cases and Deaths: ALRs are required to (1) submit incident reports for every new COVID-19 case and death for staff using this link and Residents using this link within 24 hours, and (2) submit information in accordance with Chapter 93 of the Acts of 2020 using this link. - Vaccination Status of Residents and Staff upon request. - Status of Infection Prevention and Control Audits upon request. - Other Information upon request to inform policy development or to monitor infection, prevention, and control of COVID-19.

-Temporary ALR Policies: overview of current policies and relevant extensions
+8. Temporary ALR Policies: overview of current policies and relevant extensions